qdrant/landing_page/qdrant-landing/content/blog/qdrant-n8n.md

 ![GitHub to Qdrant workflow](/blog/qdrant-n8n/load-demo.gif)

-For this workflow, we'll use the following nodes.
+For this workflow, we'll use the following nodes:

 - [Qdrant Vector Store - Insert](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreqdrant/#insert-documents): Configure with API key and collection name.
 If the collection doesn't exist, it's automatically created with the appropriate configurations.